Caldwell Evolution

 · No Comments

-Thank you to the Toronto Chapter of Professional Organizers in Canada for including me in their Ask a Senior Organizer panel at last night’s meeting.
+Thank you to the Professional Organizers in Canada (POC) Toronto Chapter of for including me in their Ask a Senior Organizer panel at last night’s meeting.
 I was honoured to share the panel with highly esteemed colleagues Harold Taylor of Taylor in Time and Deanne Kelleher of the Kaos Group.
 The evening was very well attended; the view from the front of the room was fantastic with over 40 people in attendance.

 Emily Gibson, the evening’s program coordinated, had previously solicited questions from members, which she then distributed to the three of us.
 I found this a great strategy since it gave us a chance to prepare our answers and it gave the audience a chance to prepare their questions.